AdobeDocs/experience-manager-screens.en/help/user-guide/tizen-player.md

 Follow the steps below to implement Tizen Player for AEM Screens:

-1. Navigate to the [AEM 6.5 Player Downloads](https://download.macromedia.com/screens/) page to download the Tizen Player.
+1. Navigate to the [AEM Screens Player Downloads](https://download.macromedia.com/screens/) page to download the Tizen Player.

 1. Install the Tizen player *(.zip)* file from local machine.